Quick answer

 Safety tips

-- ✓Chicken must be fully cooked with no pink inside.
+- ✓Chicken must be fully cooked with no pink inside and juices running clear.

 Try Nibli today to start planning your baby's meals.